top of page

 Chief Legal Officer / General Counsel

-A licensed attorney who serves as the company’s senior legal advisor.
+A licensed attorney who serves as the senior legal advisor.

 Chief Medical Officer

-A board-certified physician who serves as a senior medical advisor to the company.
+A board-certified physician who serves as the senior medical advisor.

 Senior Vice President (SVP)